ozanyucell/ozanyucell/README.md

 </p>

 <p align='center'>
   I’m currently learning Linux and networking.
-I also try to code in Python.
+I also study coding in Python.
+  I have intermediate knowledge of Java and MySQL.
 </p>

 <p align='center'>